card

 Mongolia Birding Tour

 Mongolia offers one of Asia’s most remarkable birding experiences, combining vast, untouched landscapes with an impressive diversity of species.
-From the endless steppes and alpine meadows of the Altai Mountains to the desert oases of the Gobi and the forested taiga of the north, Mongolia’s varied habitats support over 500 bird species, including many sought-after specialties such as Black-billed Capercaillie, Altai Snowcock, Oriental Plover, Pallas’s Sandgrouse, and Mongolian Ground Jay.
+From the endless steppes and alpine meadows of the Altai Mountains to the desert oases of the Gobi and the forested taiga of the north, Mongolia’s varied habitats support over 500 bird species, including many sought-after specialties such as Black-billed Capercaillie, Altai Snowcock, Oriental Plover, Pallas’s Sandgrouse, Mongolian Ground Jay, White-throated Bushchat and Mongolian (Kozlov's) Accentor.

 Our birding tours are designed to explore these spectacular regions while providing comfortable travel, expert guiding, and unforgettable encounters with Mongolia’s wildlife, culture, and wilderness.

-• Birding in Far Eastern Mongolia: This tour will focus on Jankowski's Bunting and other eastern specialties such as Siberian Blue Robin, Siberian Thrush, Reed Parrotbill, Ochre-rumped Bunting, Tristram's Bunting, Marsh Grassbird, Relict Gull, Oriental Plover, and many other wader and passerine migrants.
-It will be a 10-day pre-tour extension with mainly camping in tents around May 15-24th, when it is peak time for catching migrants.
+• Birding in Far Eastern Mongolia: This 10-day pre-tour extension targets endangered Jankowski’s Bunting and other eastern specialties, including Siberian Blue Robin, Siberian Thrush, Reed Parrotbill, Ochre-rumped Bunting, Tristram’s Bunting, Marsh Grassbird, Relict Gull, Oriental Plover, and numerous wader and passerine migrants.
+The tour runs from May 15 to 24, coinciding with the peak migration period.
+Accommodation will primarily be camping in tents.

-• Khurkh River Valley: This tour will focus on the Critically Endangered Siberian Crane.
-Other targets are Hooded Crane, Yellow-breasted and Chestnut-eared Buntings, Chinese Bush Warbler, Lanceolated Warbler, Swinhoe's Snipe, Japanese Quail, and Great Bustard.
-It will be a 5-day post-tour extension with camping in tents from June 7th to 11th.
+• Birding in Khurkh River Valley: This 5-day post-tour extension focuses on the Critically Endangered Siberian Crane, along with Hooded Crane, Yellow-breasted and Chestnut-eared Buntings, Chinese Bush Warbler, Lanceolated Warbler, Swinhoe’s Snipe, Japanese Quail, and Great Bustard.
+The tour will be camping-based, running from June 7-11.

 Tour gallery